The show will go on.

 But even the most optimistic harness racing fans might doubt things will ever be the same again.

 The game will go on.
-There might just be fewer players.
+There might just be a few less players.